Skip to content

 Birding safaris

-Bird Watchers in Rwanda can also sight the grey-chested Kakamega, Handsome Francolin, Lagden’s Bush Shrikes, Mountain Sooty Boubou, Rockefeller’s Sunbird, Purple Throated Sunbird, Red-collared Mountain Babbler, Rwenzori Double Collared Warbler, Rwenzori Nightjar, Rwenzori Turaco, Rwenzori Batis, White Bellied Robin-chat, White Headed Wood Hoopoe and the Yellow Eyed Black Flycatcher.
+Bird Watchers in Rwanda can also sight the grey-chested Kakamega, Handsome Francolin, Lagden’s Bush Shrikes, Mountain Sooty Boubou, Rockefeller’s Sunbird, Purple Throated Sunbird, Red-collared Mountain Babbler, Rwenzori Double Collared Warbler, Rwenzori Nightjar, Rwenzori Turaco, Rwenzori Batis, White Bellied Robin-chat, White Headed Wood Hoopoe, and the Yellow-eyed Black Flycatcher.
 The Karamba Trail, Uwinka Trail, and Umugote Trail are the best birding trails in the park.

 Biking through the Congo Nile Trail

-It is also a perfect way to see all the beautiful tree and plant species that makes the forest so attractive to nature lovers.
+It is also a perfect way to see all the beautiful tree and plant species that make the forest so attractive to nature lovers.
 Camping is a must while biking through the trail.
 It is therefore important to carry along the right clothing, camping equipment, snacks, and water.

 Nature walks and Hikes

-The most popular trails are Bigugu which provides views of DR Congo and Lake Kivu as well as the Islands.
+The most popular trails are Bigugu, which provides views of DR Congo and Lake Kivu, as well as the Islands.
 It takes you to the highest peak in Nyungwe Forest Park.

 The Igishigishigi( Great Blue Turaco) trail covers a distance of 2km with remarkable views of the Nyungwe forest canopy, beautiful wildflowers, occasional monkeys, and several birds.
-The total time on this trail is between one and two hours depending on one’s interests.
+The total time on this trail is between one and two hours, depending on one’s interests.

 Fitness is needed to enjoy your nature walk because the terrain is unpredictable.
 Look out for primates, birds, butterflies, rivers, insects, and much more.